 I realize that it is an extra expense leaving the utilities on when you are not living there but I think a "Sold" home will be the return on your investment.

-For all your Northwest Houston Real Estate needs, contact me today!
+For all your real estate needs, contact me today!